DreisbachLab/AllofUs_Pregnancy_Episodes/README.md

 •	License describes the terms under which the software and associated documentation files are distributed

-## Data dictionaries for the four CSV files
+## Data dictionaries for the final output CSV file